 Interactive Media Design

-The IMD major, managed by both the School of STEM and the School of Interdisciplinary Arts & Sciences (IAS), provides students an understanding of the processes and methods for conceptualizing, creating, and evaluating technology-enabled experiences.
+The Bachelor of Arts in Interactive Media Design (IMD), managed by both the School of STEM and the School of Interdisciplinary Arts & Sciences (IAS), provides students an understanding of the processes and methods for conceptualizing, creating, and evaluating technology-enabled experiences.
 IMD students create media products ranging from video and immersive artworks to web-based and platform-specific apps while working in collaboration with their peers.

 The two-year curriculum, grounded in an intensive cohort based learning environment, blends academic theory, human-centered design, artistic technique, process management approaches, and methods for gathering and analyzing critical metrics.

 IMD majors graduate with a design portfolio that prepares them for careers in the arts and industry, as well as for graduate study.
 They are uniquely qualified to provide leadership across employment sectors concerned with interaction design in education, engineering, art, science, social media, and other forms of digital interactivity.

 Follow the links below to navigate: